RenderKit/embree/README.md

 In addition to the ray tracing kernels, Embree provides some tutorials to demonstrate how to use the [Embree API].
 The example photorealistic renderer that was originally included in the Embree kernel package is now available in a separate GIT repository (see [Embree Example Renderer]).
+Please also check out the OSPRay Ray Tracing based Rendering Engine for High-Fidelity Visualization (<https://ospray.github.io/>) which builds on Embree.

 Supported Platforms
 -------------------